ndornseif/pricklybird/README.md

 over the phone for example.
 `pricklybird` is a method for conversion of arbitrary binary data into more human-friendly words, where each word represents a single byte.
-A CRC-8 checksum is attached to reduce the chance of incorrect decoding.
+A CRC-8 checksum is attached to allow the detection of errors during decoding.
 `0xDEADBEEF` becomes `turf-port-rust-warn-void`, for example.

 ## Wordlist